founticle/Spring_Boot_1/README.md

       This deletes the info of John

   --> Select PUT, in the URL add the ID of the customer (localhost:8080/api/v1/customers/2)
-      enter the below code in scriptand Send the request.
+      enter the below code in script and Send the request.

       {
         "name": "X",